 Season 3

-In the junior year of the series, the crew of the starship Voyager finally leave Kazon space towards an unknown future.
+In the junior year of the series, the crew of the starship Voyager finally leaves Kazon space towards an unknown future.
 The good Doctor gets around a bit more easily with the help of some time-wimey adventures.
-This season also begins to lay some of the groundwork for the rest of the series while finding time to pick-up a story or two started way back on Star Trek: The Next Generation.
+This season also begins to lay some groundwork for the rest of the series while finding time to pick up a story or two that started way back on Star Trek: The Next Generation.

-69% of the season is worth the watch with 10 episodes deemed to be essential viewing.
+69% of the season is worth watching, with 10 episodes deemed to be essential viewing.

 | Ep.
 No. | Title | Stardate | See/Skip |